-Audio noise is part of the audio world, but when you know their source and how to get rid of them, it can be a big sigh of relief, at the least.
+Audio noise is part of the audio world, but when you know its source and how to get rid of them, it can be a big sigh of relief, at the least.
 Although some types of audio noise are innate in the audio sound like speaker hums and hisses, these commotions generally come from substandard wiring, earth or ground loops, and other electromagnetic interferences.

 In audio broadcasting or recording, audio noise typically refers to the extra low-level sound generated by vibrating objects.
 Since there are slight changes in the air pressure, it generates an unwanted sound that travels as waves through the air and reaches the human ear.
-These sounds depend upon the blend of different sine waves and rules out either pleasant or unpleasant.

 To clear unwanted audio noises, let’s understand its types so you will know what to do: